anna-filou/anna-filou.github.io/now.md

 ---

-## 🎯 Focus
-- A web design & development project

----

 ## 📖 Reading
-- Lots of articles on mental health
 - **[PAUSED] Lifespan: Why We Age and Why We Don't Have To** by David A. Sinclair PhD, Matthew D. LaPlant

 ---